-This guide looks at the first option: compliant distillate fuels.
+This guide looks at the second option: compliant VLSFO fuels.
 It is designed to assist you with the transition process and ensure safe and compliant continued operation.

 Plan the Switch

 Whatever the method of compliance, it constitutes a major change in vessel operation.
 Each method of compliance also presents unique risks - and these risks need to be managed.